-Washington-based Horizon Credit Union (Horizon CU) ended last week by raising the rate on its 15-month Special Certificate up to 2.02% APY.
-The minimum opening deposit is $10k of new money, with no stated balance cap.
-(Horizon CU offers Excess Share Insurance, which provides an additional $250k of coverage beyond the NCUA’s standard $250k coverage.)
+Washington-based Horizon Credit Union (Horizon CU) is currently offering a limited-time 26-month Special Certificate that earns 2.32% APY.
+The minimum opening deposit is $1k of new money, with no stated balance cap.
+Horizon CU offers Excess Share Insurance, which provides an additional $250k of coverage beyond the NCUA’s standard $250k coverage.

 As stated in the Truth In Savings disclosure, the Early Withdrawal Penalty (unique to Horizon CU’s Special Certificates) reads as follows: